Skip to Content

 North Carolina has specific laws that govern the process of divorce.
 While deciding to end your marriage is part of that process, it is only the first step.
 You must follow specific legal procedures and meet state law requirements before the court can legally terminate your marriage.

-At Blood Law, PLLC, our law firm handles a wide range of family law cases – no matter how complex.
-It is essential to understand your legal rights and options to obtain a favorable divorce outcome.
+At Blood Law, PLLC, our law firm handles many family law cases, no matter how complex.
+Understanding your legal rights and options is essential for a favorable divorce outcome.
 This is why it's so important to have an experienced divorce attorney on your side.
+We also offer virtual consultations to provide greater convenience and accommodate your schedule.

 How To File for Divorce in North Carolina